Colin C

-Believing that he is best suited in the studio than performing live, Colin's production work led him into sound design with collaboration with Loopmasters to create award-winning Logic Pro packs for users to tighten up their mix engineering skills.
+Believing that he is best suited in the studio than performing live, Colin's production work led him into sound design with collaboration with Loopmasters to create Logic Pro packs for users to tighten up their mix engineering skills.
 Colin has also created sample packs for Splice, CAPSUN ProAudio, Soundtrack Loops and others, as well as mixing and mastering for various clients out of his The Cell Studio.

-Colin releases music under his own publishing and label, Confusion Inc., after having self described “bad luck” with working with labels.
+Colin releases music under his own publishing and label, Confusion Inc., after having self-described “bad luck” with working with labels.
 Calling his projects ‘music for consumption’ from his various projects on Bandcamp Colin explore styles adjacent to Industrial with high-profile remixes for Metropolis Records artists Front Line Assembly, My Life With The Thrill Kill Kult side project Trash Deity, and Ivardensphere as well as others like Battle Tapes, Angelspit, Rabbit Junk, and Go Fight along with his remixes for UK labels Lost Language (Space Manoeuvers' "Stage One") and Adjust Recordings (Dan Welton's "Lisopain").
 His remix of "Lisopain" was well received by DJ Hernán Cattáneo who included it in his "Sequential" mixed compilation for Renaissance Records which was distributed stateside by Thrive Records and worldwide with BMG Records.

 He is the adopted son of American screenwriter and painter, Steve Allrich.